hydraulic-software/conveyor/guidebook/docs/configs/os-integration.md

     will change when it comes to release time_ (assuming you're properly code signing, of course).
 Remember to compute the AUMID for the real signing certificate before release!

+Electron and JVM apps can also access their AUMID at runtime.
+Electron apps can find it in the `appUserModelID` key of `package.json` in the Windows version after packaging, and JVM apps can find it in the `app.windows.userModelID` system property (again, only on Windows).

 ## Custom integrations

 Conveyor isn't an installer generator; it builds packages that declare how to integrate apps with the OS using static metadata.
 Each